 The Australian Science Communicators is the peak body for science communicators and science journalists in Australia.
-Established in 1994, the Australian Science Communicators has grown to a national network of more than 400 members working in science and technology communication, including science journalists and writers, public information officers for academic and research organisations, scientists, museum professionals, science educators, science film-makers, and many other diverse professions united by the common theme of science.
+Established in 1994, the Australian Science Communicators has grown to a national network of more than 1650 subscribers and 450 financial members working in science and technology communication, including science journalists and writers, public information officers for academic and research organisations, scientists, museum professionals, science educators, science film-makers, and many other diverse professions united by the common theme of making science accessible.
 We are a not-for-profit organisation.

 We work towards achieving these through:

 - An active email list of more than 1500 members and non-members working across the breadth of science communication in Australia;

 - Social media forums for members to network, share information, and discuss issues relating to the communication of and about science and technology;

 - State branch activities and meetings bringing local members together for networking, professional development, social activities, and discussions;

 - An annual national conference featuring plenaries, workshops, networking opportunities and social events;

 - A monthly online newsletter Scope featuring the latest news from the organisation and the world of science communication;